The UC football team defeated Toledo, 58-34, on Friday, Sept. 12, at Paul Brown Stadium (Lisa Ventre/UC).

-Tommy Tuberville, a 17-year head coaching veteran was named the 41st football head coach at the University of Cincinnati on Dec.
+Tommy Tuberville, an 18-year head coaching veteran, was named the 41st football head coach at the University of Cincinnati on Dec.
 8, 2012.

-In three seasons in Lubbock, Tuberville led the Red Raiders to a 20-17 mark and a pair of bowl appearances.
-In 17 seasons as a head coach, he holds a 130-77 career record.
+He came to UC after three years at Texas Tech, where he led the Red Raiders to a 20-17 mark and a pair of bowl appearances.

 He coached one of the nation’s best offenses in 2012 as the Red Raiders finished the regular season ranked No. 2 in passing offense (361.9 ypg), No. 7 in passing efficiency (157.51 rtg), No. 21 in total offense (501.4 ypg) and No. 16 in scoring offense, averaging 37.8 points per game.
-Tech finished with a 7-5 mark and will play in the 2012 Meineke Care Care Bowl of Texas.
+Tech finished with a 7-5 mark and played in the 2012 Meineke Car Care Bowl of Texas.

 Texas Tech was one of the nation’s most improved defenses in 2012, ranking No. 22 in pass defense and surrendering less than 200 yards passing per game (195.8).
 That defense held than No. 5/4 West Virginia, one of the nation’s most prolific offenses, to its lowest point total of the 2012 season in a 59-14 Red Raiders win.

 In 10 seasons at Auburn (1999-2008), Tuberville led the Tigers to 85 overall wins, which ranks fourth in school history.
 The Tigers also won 49 Southeastern Conference games, a number that is the fourth-best mark in the SEC.
 Tuberville led Auburn to seven-straight bowl appearances, including New Year’s Day bowl games in four of those years.